-The PSF course is appropriate for anyone working on or with a Scrum Team.
+The Professional Scrum Foundations training course is appropriate for anyone working on or with a Scrum Team.
 The course is especially well suited to teams and individuals investigating Scrum, those who are currently struggling with Scrum, or those beginning to utilise Scrum in their development environment.
 Typical attendees include:

 - Traditional engineering teams of software engineers, analysts and testers, who are planning to start using Scrum.